Vehicle registration plates of New Zealand: Number-plate lookup systems

 Section 236 and 237 of the Land Transport Act 1998 (LTA) allows public access to the Motor Vehicle Register maintained by the NZ Transport Agency.
 The Motor Vehicle Register records information about vehicles used on New Zealand roads and the persons responsible for their use.
 The information from the Register can be sourced directly from the NZTA as well as from third parties who include the information with their vehicle information reports.

 Services available

 Services provided directly by the New Zealand Transport Agency are listed on the official website.

 Stolen vehicle check

 Run by the police, this service allows the public to check whether a vehicle has been reported stolen.

 Basic vehicle information

 Multiple vehicle report providers allow to check basic vehicle information free of charge by entering the registration plate number.

 Owner confirmation

-Although the personal information of vehicle owners is not available to the public, the ownership can generally be confirmed by entering the name or driver's license number of the owner.
+Although the personal information of vehicle owners is not available to the public, the ownership can generally be confirmed by entering the name or driver's licence number of the owner.
 Some of the vehicle report providers (including CarJam, Autocheck, Checka, That Car) allow to confirm the owner free of charge.